-BLUEPRINT READING (PE)
+BLUEPRINT READING (PE) DRFT-0005 | 3 credits

 This course provides the fundamental skills required to read and interpret blueprints and drawings.
 The knowledge gained in this course will prepare the student to better communicate ideas and proposed equipment changes for real situations in industry.
 This course includes lettering, description of lines and weights, orthographic and isometric views, sectional views and freehand sketching.